zainabdnaya/ft_service_42/README.md

 # ft_service
-This is a System Administration and Networking project.
+This is a System Administration and Networking project.\n /******Ressources*****************/
-/******Ressources*****************/
 DOCKER: https://www.freecodecamp.org/news/how-to-remove-images-in-docker/#:~:text=To%20remove%20the%20image%2C%20you,your%2Dimage%2Did%3E%20.
 Nginx: